 They currently offer two REIT investments:

-MogulREIT II: This fund focuses on capital appreciation, but there is potential income derived from positive cash flows from rental income.
+The Apartment Growth REIT: This fund focuses on capital appreciation, but there is potential income derived from positive cash flows from rental income.
 The fund invests in multifamily properties in regions with strong economic fundamentals, including high income and rental occupancy levels.
-The fund attempts to purchase properties at less than fair market value, and perform certain renovations to increase both rent levels and future capital appreciation.
+The fund attempts to purchase properties at less than fair market value and perform certain renovations to increase both rent levels and future capital appreciation.

 It has a current annualized distribution rate of 4.50%, with distributions occurring on a quarterly basis.
 Seven properties are held in the fund, with a total value of $128 million.